ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 A role binding grants the permissions defined in a role to a user or set of users.

-The following example "binds" the previous `stackgres-reader` ClusterRole to the `example` user:
+The following example "binds" the previous `stackgres-reader` cluster role to the `example` user:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1